 A change to a contract is essentially meaningless if the contract management teams are unaware of the purpose and scope of that change.
 Any time a contract is modified, no matter how trivial the modification may seem, all involved parties must receive notice of the change.
 Communication lapses continue to be the number one reason that contracting disputes arise, and unexpected or undisclosed changes often lead to such issues.

-Just as a contract itself must be adaptable, the contract management process that the companies employ to manage their agreements subsequent to their execution has to be amenable to adjustments.
-The easiest way to accomplish this is by utilizing practical, purpose-built contract management software.
+Just as a contract itself must be adaptable, the contract management workflow that the companies employ to manage their agreements subsequent to their execution has to be amenable to adjustments.
+The easiest way to accomplish this is by utilizing practical, purpose-built contract lifecycle management software.
 Contract matters such as project deadlines and delivery and payment schedules should be automated as much as possible, so that the team can focus on the high level business matters that contracts, and any changes thereto, will influence.